 Q: I think it’s an insult to lowercase the “b” in “black” when referring to race.
 Why not, for instance, use the capital letter in writing about Black members of Congress?
 I always do, and I’m Caucasian.

-A: We’ve written before on our blog about capitalization rules, and how publishers’ “house styles” come and go.
+We’ve written before on our blog about capitalization rules, and how publishers’ “house styles” come and go.
 In the last year or so, in a dramatic instance of language change, a concensus about the capitalization of “Black” has emerged.

 Check out our books about the English language